Annanardo/Art/README.md

 All the information is needed by the software to work properly.

-# How to start
+# How to start :man_technologist:

 The first thing to do in order to develop the main functionalities just described is to clone the remote directory.
-To do this, the user needs must run:
+To do this, the user must type:

 `git clone https://github.com/Annanardo/Art/tree/main `

 This will automatically download all the files the user needs to run the program.

-# Functionalities
+# Functionalities :gear:

 In order to develop an suitable structure for our project according to the intended goals, we created 4 main functions and stored them into different modules: